 Coping with the Sudden Loss of a Cat

-Losing a 4 legged family member is just as hard as losing any other family member.
+Losing a 4 legged family member can be just as hard as losing any other family member.
 We always hope they have a full and healthy life, but sometimes the opportunity to see them grow to old age and pass of natural causes is taken away from us.
-The unexpected and sudden death of a pet leaves a profound impact on us - particularly under less than compassionate circumstances, such as a hit and run.
-Our brains are not programmed to accept the sudden shock of a senseless loss of a soul we loved so dearly, and the need for some form of closure and understanding of the situation is a process that many of us struggle with.
-The loss of a cat, regardless of the cause, leaves a deafening silence around the home, one which is excruciatingly loud, and we hope no one feels like they have to bear that completely alone.
+The unexpected and sudden death of a pet leaves a profound impact on us - particularly when they have been taken from us under less than compassionate circumstances, such as a hit and run.
+Our brains are not programmed to accept the sudden shock and senseless loss of someone we loved so dearly, and the need for some form of closure and understanding of the situation is a process that many of us struggle with.

 Paws to Listen